electricalgorithm/vectofil/README.md

 # vectofil+
 A program to perform Basic Vector Directional Filtering for the noisy colour images.
 This a project of Computer Vision and Image Processing course in West Pomeranian University of Technology.

-For the demonstration, check out Results directory, or [see the GUI on YouTube](https://www.youtube.com/watch?v=pXBCrB0VlLY).
+For the demonstration, check out Results directory, or [see the (older version of) GUI on YouTube](https://www.youtube.com/watch?v=pXBCrB0VlLY).

 ### What we will add?